Global Approach To Phrasal Verbs

 This ideally requires some kind of framework in which to locate and record such discoveries.
 For this reason I have created a comprehensive set of visual and kinesthetic tools and frameworks (the GA) to enable students to understand English as a generative set of systems: www.theglobalapproach.co.uk

 Rather than a conventional lesson plan, I am therefore offering you a small sample of ‘catalysts’ which I have found to provide rich, exploitable seams of language.
 They can be used from lower intermediate to advanced levels.

 - Give your students the following words (taken from a list of 350 selected alphabetically from the first 1000 words in English).

 - Ask them to try to group them: act, bank, call, dream, edge, face, group, hold, land, make, name, oil, picture, question, root, ship, track, value, winter.
 They could start working individually or go straight into pairs or small groups, ending in a plenary.

-- It will soon become clear that these words can all be both nouns and verbs.
+- It will soon become clear that these words can all be both nouns and phrasal verbs.
 Students are always amazed to discover how flexible English vocabulary is.

 - Elicit and write up example sentences to illustrate their meanings and uses.

 - Encourage students to look for, and even create, further words.

 - This can lead to dictionary work, noticing that sometimes the syllable stress can change, depending on the function; e.g. record/ record, desert/desert, project/project.

 This activity works well in groups of 3.